Dana Sue Gray: Joseph Greco

-Detective Joseph Greco, of the Perris Police Department, led the investigations into the murders of Norma Davis and June Roberts.
-He graduated from the Riverside County Sheriff's Academy as a pre-service student and ranked among the top ten (#7) of his graduating class.
-He was hired out of the academy by the Perris Police Department in 1988.
-Greco was highly decorated for his tenacity in the field and received numerous awards to include the Medal of Valor for running into a plane to save victims of an accident at Perris Valley Airport on April 22, 1992.
+Detective Joseph Greco of the Perris Police Department led the investigations into the murders of Norma Davis and June Roberts.
+He graduated from the Riverside County Sheriff's Academy as a pre-service student and ranked among his graduating class's top ten (#7).
+Greco received numerous awards, including the Medal of Valor, for running into a plane to save victims of an accident at Perris Valley Airport on April 22, 1992.

-Greco was promoted to the rank of Corporal in 1992 and assigned as an investigator working all major crimes against persons.
-The first victim, 87-year-old Norma Davis case, in 1994, was only Greco's second homicide investigation.
-Because of the seriousness of the crimes and his lack of experience, Greco initially questioned his ability to do an adequate investigation, but would eventually solve the case.

-Greco suspected that the Roberts and Davis case were connected due to evidence collected in the case and ultimately discovered it was the work of one female serial killer.
-He identified Dana Sue Gray as a potential suspect and wrote a search warrant for her residence in Lake Elsinore, California; Ironically, on the day she was out killing her last victim, Dora Beebe, Greco arrested Dana Sue Gray at her front porch and took her into custody for the murder of June Roberts.

-The search of Gray's home revealed vital information belonging not only to Roberts, but also to Beebe and a surprise third victim, Dorinda Hawkins (1936-2003), the only woman who was not attacked at home, which may explain why she survived her attack, and who later positively identified Gray through a photo line-up.

-Faced with a mountain of strong circumstantial evidence in the case against her, along with the threat of the death penalty, Gray would eventually plead to life without the possibility of parole and waived all of her appellate rights.
+Greco was promoted to Corporal in 1992 and assigned as an investigator on all major crimes against persons.
+The first victim, 86-year-old Norma Davis case, in 1994, was only Greco's second homicide investigation.
+Because of the seriousness of the crimes and his lack of experience, Greco initially questioned his ability to do an adequate investigation but would eventually solve the case.
+Greco suspected that the Roberts and Davis cases were connected due to evidence collected in the case and ultimately discovered it was the work of one female killer.
+He identified Dana Sue Gray as a potential suspect and got a search warrant for her residence in Lake Elsinore, California.
+The search of Gray's home revealed vital information belonging not only to Roberts but also to Dora Beebe and to a surprise third victim, Dorinda Hawkins (1936–2003), the only woman who was not attacked at home and the only survivor.
+Hawkins later positively identified Gray through a photo line-up.
+Faced with a mountain of strong circumstantial evidence in the case against her, along with the threat of the death penalty, Gray would eventually plead to life without the possibility of parole and waive all of her appellate rights.
 She made one condition, that the State not prosecute her for the murder of Norma Davis.

-Greco worked for the Riverside County's Sheriff's Department's Lake Elsinore Station specializing in elder abuse, sexual assault and child abuse cases from 1998 to 2010.
+Greco worked for the Riverside County Sheriff's Department's Lake Elsinore Station, specializing in elder abuse, sexual assault, and child abuse cases from 1998 to 2010.
 He was later promoted to the rank of Sergeant in March 2010.
 Television documentaries involving Detective Greco include: The "Discovery Channel" for the following shows: "The New Detectives", Season 7, Episode 1, (New Dominion Pictures 2000), "Deadly Women" (Beyond Productions 2009)", Unusual Suspects" (LMNO Productions 2009) and "Forensic Factor 2" (Exploration Productions 2009).